-THE NATIONAL MALL Stage For Our Democracy When You Set Foot On The National Mall, The Founding Fathers Speak To You.
-When you set foot on the National Mall, the Founding Fathers speak to you.
-From their marble monuments, and across the centuries, they tell of the ideals that gave birth to our government "of the people, by the people, for the people..."
-Whether you are here to celebrate, petition, relax in the beautiful setting, or to reflect, you are part of a long tradition of our democracy in action.
+THE NATIONAL MALL Stage For Our Democracy When you set foot on the National Mall, the Founding Fathers speak to you.
+From their marble monuments, and across the centuries. they tell of the ideals that gave birth to our government "of the people, by the people, for the people ... " Whether you are here to celebrate, petition, relax in the beautiful setting, or to reflect, you are part of a long tradition of our democracy in action.
 1st Century Mall In 1791, President George Washington chose Pierre (Peter) L'Enfant-soldier, architect and engineer-to plan the new capital.
 The Mall was to be the symbolic heart of the city and the newly founded nation.
-L'Enfant called the Mall "public walks" and a "place of general resort" lined by theaters, academies, foreign chanceries, and "all such sort of places as may be attractive to the learned and afford diversion..."
-By the mid-nineteenth century, you could have explored the new Smithsonian "Castle," marveled at animals in the zoo, and meandered through paths of romantic gardens on the Mall.
+L'Enfant called the Mall "public walks" and a "place of general resort" lined by theaters, academies, foreign chanceries, and "all such sort of places as may be attractive to the learned and afford diversion ... " By the mid-nineteenth century, you could have explored the new Smithsonian "Castle," marveled at animals in the zoo, and meandered through paths of romantic gardens on the Mall.
 During the Civil War, you could have chatted with soldiers encamped there.
 Later, you might have even boarded a train for Richmond or Baltimore.
 But there were serious problems.
 Where L'Enfant saw a grand public space with promenades along refreshing pools, the Mall had instead become fragmented by chaotic, congested development.
 Industrial smoke was belching in the shadow of the Capitol.
 Unhealthy, malarial marshes stretched beyond the Washington Monument.
 Meanwhile, the capital city was growing dramatically, as was the nation.
 Sites were needed for new memorials, public buildings, and parkland.
 2nd Century Mall In 1901 Congress established the McMillan Commission to renew L'Enfant's vision.
 The McMillan Plan proposed a great formal public park in the spirit of Versailles and the Tuileries in Paris.
 It more than doubled the size of the Mall to the west and south on landfill dredged from the Potomac by the Army Corps of Engineers, giving us the Tidal Basin and sites for the Lincoln and Jefferson Memorials, as well as an expanded plan for the future of the Mall.
 The McMillan Plan guided development for over seventy years.
 The clutter east of the Washington Monument gave way to the open green promenade lined with Smithsonian museums and the National Gallery of Art.
-With the removal of World War I and II "temporary" buildings along the

-Lincoln Memorial's Reflecting Pool

-in the early 1970s, the majestic Mall

-finally emerged as America's premier

-civic public space.
+With the removal of World War I and II "temporary" buildings along the When You Set Foot On The National Mall, The Founding Fathers Speak To You. - 1 Suffragists Parade on Pennsylvania Avenue, 1913 - 2 Children with sailboats at the Reflecting Pool, 1920s - 3 Bonus veterans at the U.S. Capitol, Bonus March 1932 - 4 Marian Anderson on the steps of the Lincoln Memorial, Easter Sunday, 1939 - 5 Reflecting Pool with Navy temporary buildings, 1945 - 7 Inauguration of Ronald Reagan on the west front of the U.S. Capitol, January 20, 1981